 The Old School House provides the KS2 library, kitchen (used by pupils for food technology), a music room, school office, headteacher’s room and a staffroom.
 The building was adapted for school use in September 1993 and opened by the Diocesan Director of Education in 1994.

-We have an average of 230 pupils who are taught in seven classes of 30 children and a morning Nursery offering 26 places.
+We can cater for a maximum of 236 pupils who, taught in seven classes of 30 children and a morning Nursery offering 26 places.
 We welcome children of all abilities between the ages of 3 and 11 from Much Hadham, Bishop’s Stortford and neighbouring villages and hamlets.